Report on Government Services 2018

 Falls resulting in patient harm in public hospitals, 2015-16 (per 1000 separations)

 Adverse events occurring due to hospital system and process deficiencies that result in death of, or serious harm to, a patient, 2015-16

 Most recent data for this measure are not comparable but are complete, subject to caveats .
 Data are available in tables 12A.37–45.

 Effectiveness — Quality — Responsiveness indicators

-Proportion (%) of persons who went to an emergency department in the last 12 months reporting that:
+Proportion (per cent) of persons who went to an emergency department in the last 12 months reporting that in 2016-17: